Vous êtes bienvenus, aventuriers courageux, dans les merveilles sauvages de l'Ouganda, où l'appel de la…

 - Still in this forest/park you are able to discover about 120 species of mammals involving Forest Elephants (hairier, smaller, smaller tusks, one extra toe on each foot), trivial Antelopes such as Duikers, Bush pigs, Giant Forest Hogs, several small species of Cats, etc.

 - These endangered species of Chimpanzees are seldom located in this park.
-It is projected that there exists about 300- 400 of them.
+It is projected that there exist about 300- 400 of them.
 They are rarely spotted and have not been habituated, still they are not stalked in this place due to protective measures since following them would put more tension and activity into the park apart from Gorilla Trekking.

-- Bwindi Impenetrable Forest is a Birder’s nirvana containing 348 species of birds like the African Green Broadbill and Shelley’s Crimson-wing, the Francolin, Cinnamon-chested Bee-eaters, Mountain and Yellow-streaked Greenbuls and Chestnut –throated Apalises, Red-faced Woodland Warbler, White-browed Crombec, Ruwenzori Batis and White-tailed fly-catcher, to mention but a few plus 220 species of butterflies, 27 frog species, chameleons, geckos –in other wards there is plenty awaiting for you to explore in this forest/park (Bwindi Impenetrable Forest).
+- Bwindi Impenetrable Forest is a Birder’s nirvana containing 348 species of birds like the African Green Broadbill and Shelley’s Crimson-wing, the Francolin, Cinnamon-chested Bee-eaters, Mountain, and Yellow-streaked Greenbuls and Chestnut –throated Apalises, Red-faced Woodland Warbler, White-browed Crombec, Ruwenzori Batis and White-tailed fly-catcher, to mention but a few plus 220 species of butterflies, 27 frog species, chameleons, geckos –in other wards there is plenty waiting for you to explore in this forest/park (Bwindi Impenetrable Forest).

 Here are the 10 Top Things to Do and See in-near Bwindi Impenetrable Forest

-Bwindi Impenetrable Forest is the finest, Safe, Secure destination in Africa for the incredible Gorilla Trekking with the added value of lower permit prices.
+Bwindi Impenetrable Forest is the finest, Safe, Secure destination in Africa for incredible Gorilla Trekking with the added value of lower permit prices.

-Gorilla Habituation Experience in Rushaga section
+Gorilla Habituation Experience in the Rushaga section

 At present there were two family groups getting close and used to human contact and wouldn’t run away from the trekkers, so they a presently being habituated.
 Gorilla Habituation Experience involves few partakers yet you spend more time with the mountain Gorillas of the Jungle.